-Emergency services should always be called if a child is at risk of immediate significant harm - call 999
+Emergency services should always be called if a child is at risk of immediate significant harm - call 999 safeguarding concern.
+When applying this procedure note that all verbal reports to DSO's or the DSL should be recorded in writing using the appropriate safeguarding incident form.

-In line with The Children Act 2004, the DSL/DSO should try to seek the views of the child about what they would like to happen as a result of the concern.
+In line with The Children Act 2004, the DSL/DSO should try to seek the views of the child about what they would like to happen in regards to the concern.
 This will help to inform what actions are taken.

-The flow diagram below provides a quick reference point to follow in the instance of a safeguarding concern.
-When applying this procedure note that all verbal reports to DSO's or the DSL should be followed up in writing using the appropriate safeguarding incident form.
+The flow diagram below provides a quick reference point to follow in the instance of a

-Details of safeguarding concerns should not be shared with team leaders or line managers, unless:
+Details of safeguarding concerns should not be shared with line managers or other colleagues, unless:

-- It is in best the interests of the child to do so before reporting/speaking with your DSO, e.g., any delay in sharing concerns with other staff working with the child may result in the immediate significant harm of that child - You are instructed to do so by your DSO/DSL confidential.
-If you are uncertain if your concern is of a safeguarding nature, you can always contact the safeguarding team, who will guide you through this procedure.
+- It is in the best interests of the child to do so before reporting/speaking with the safeguarding team e.g., any delay in sharing concerns with other staff working with the child may result in the immediate significant harm of that child - You are instructed to do so by the DSO/DSL